A bunch of new phones will get Google's VR software this year

 Google needs more Daydream-ready phones to make its VR dream true.
 Daydream software currently works on phones like the Moto Z, ZTE Axon 7, Huawei Mate 9 Pro and Asus ZenFone AR -- for the full list click here.

-In May Google revealed that it would bring Daydream to the Galaxy S8 and S8 Plus -- which is finally starting to happen -- as well as an upcoming LG phone.
+The most recent additions to the Google Daydream family are the Moto Z2 Force and Galaxy S8.
+The Moto Z2 Force was unveiled on Tuesday and was Daydream ready from the get-go.
+In May Google revealed it would bring Daydream to the Galaxy S8 -- as well as an upcoming LG phone -- and now that's finally starting to happen.

 This has us wondering what phones will get Daydream next.
 Could it be the LG V20 successor?
-What about sequels to Daydream-ready phones like the Google Pixel 2 or Moto Z2 Force?
-(The Z2 Force was announced Tuesday, but could get a software update later, like the Galaxy S8.)
+What about sequels to Daydream-ready phones like the Google Pixel 2?

 We're excited to see what else Google adds to the growing list.